jurepolutnik/chess-cloud/README.md

 This commands runs frontend web application and cluster in a development mode.
 Cluster is made of 1 master available on localhost:2551, 2 workers on random ports and a frontend that is run as part of frontend application in separate actor system.

-## Deploying
+## Deployment

 Deployment is done using [Fabric](http://www.fabfile.org/) scripts and [LibCloud](http://libcloud.readthedocs.org/en/latest/).
-Atm, deployment is possible to AWS and OpenStack, however adding additional provider should be fairly easy (extending scripts/driver.py).
+Atm, scirpts supports AWS and OpenStack, however adding additional provider should be fairly easy (extending scripts/driver.py).

 #### Prerequisite
 Python, VirtualEnv, Pip > Set up python virtual environment and install requirements.